United States GP: Charles Leclerc leads dominant Ferrari 1-2 in Austin as Lando Norris penalty hands Max Verstappen third

-Lando Norris loses third to title rival Max Verstappen after stewards impose five-second time penalty for disputed late-race overtake; Charles Leclerc led home team-mate Carlos Sainz for win in supreme show of Ferrari speed; Lewis Hamilton spun out of race and beached his car on third lap
+Lando Norris loses third to title rival Max Verstappen after stewards impose five-second time penalty for disputed late-race overtake; Charles Leclerc led home team-mate Carlos Sainz in a surprise runaway Ferrari triumph; Lewis Hamilton spun out of race and beached his car on second lap

-Charles Leclerc impressively won the United States Grand Prix in a surprisingly-dominant one-two for Ferrari as Lando Norris lost a crucial third place to title rival Max Verstappen after being penalised for a late overtake on his F1 title rival.
+Charles Leclerc superbly won the United States Grand Prix in a surprisingly-dominant one-two for Ferrari as Lando Norris lost a crucial third place to Max Verstappen after being penalised for a late-race overtake on his F1 title rival.

 While Ferrari overcame the championship's top two in a supreme show of speed from the second row as Leclerc led home team-mate Carlos Sainz, all eyes still ended up being on the title protagonists as they duelled over the final podium berth in a gripping, tense and ultimately controversial conclusion to the race at the Circuit of the Americas.

-Having dropped from pole position to fourth, behind Verstappen, in a wretched start to the race, Norris relentlessly came back at his title rival into the closing stages after McLaren had delayed the Briton's sole pit stop to ensure he had fresher tyres than his Red Bull rival for the end of the race.
+Having dropped from pole position to fourth behind Verstappen and the Ferrari drivers in a wretched start to the race, Norris relentlessly came back at his title rival into the closing laps after McLaren had delayed the Briton's sole pit stop to ensure he had fresher tyres than his Red Bull rival for the end.

-Norris duly made that tyre advantage count as he quickly caught back up with Dutchman and, having been kept at bay for 10 laps, the McLaren came out of Turn 12 ahead after the pair went wheel-to-wheel into the corner on lap 52 in an incident which saw both cars run wide over the kerb.
+Wiping out what was a 6.6-second advantage for Verstappen on his return to the track in the space of 12 laps, Norris spent the next 10 tours in DRS overtaking range of the Dutchman before launching what he thought was a crucial overtake into Turn 12 on lap 52.

+Both cars ran wide over the kerb and the McLaren rejoined the track first in the coveted third place.

-But stewards soon ruled that Norris, who had been on the outside, had gained the place unfairly by running wide and then coming back on the track in front to complete the move, with a five-second sanction the resulting penalty.
+But stewards soon ruled that Norris, who had been on the outside into the corner into the braking zone, had gained the place unfairly by running off track and so imposed a five-second sanction on him.

-Having run third to the chequered flag and finished only 4.1s ahead of Verstappen, Norris was relegated back to fourth behind his rival in the final classification.
+Having kept third to the chequered flag when he finished only 4.1s ahead of Verstappen, Norris was relegated back to fourth behind his rival in the final classification.

-The late switch around meant Verstappen, who won Saturday's Sprint with Norris third, increased his title lead over the McLaren driver to 57 points with only five race weekends left in 2024.
+The late switch around meant Verstappen, who won Saturday's Sprint with Norris third, increased his title lead over the McLaren driver to 57 points with only five race weekends to go in 2024.

-Norris' sanction almost dropped him behind McLaren team-mate Oscar Piastri too, the Australian having also run a long first stint and finishing up just 1.5s behind the lead car in fifth once the Briton's time penalty was applied.
+Norris' penalty almost dropped him behind McLaren team-mate Oscar Piastri too, the Australian having run the same long-running strategy and ultimately finishing up just 1.5s behind the lead car in fifth place.

-Russell also had to contend with a five-second time penalty served at his sole pit stop following an incident with Valtteri Bottas, which Mercedes boss Toto Wolff branded a "total joke".
+Russell also had to contend with his own five-second time penalty, which he served at his sole pit stop, in another incident at Turn 12 when he was adjudged to have forced Valtteri Bottas' Sauber off track, a ruling which Mercedes boss Toto Wolff branded a "total joke".

-In a late overtake that is unlikely to do Sergio Perez's long-term Red Bull prospects any further favours, Russell passed the Mexican late on too to cap a fine recovery drive.
+Nonetheless, in a late overtake that is unlikely to do Sergio Perez's long-term Red Bull prospects any further favours, Russell passed the Mexican late on too to cap a fine recovery drive and take a hard-earnt sixth.

 1) Charles Leclerc, Ferrari